 Coronavirus: Coping with the challenges of working from home

-However, there still could be some weeks to go – and you might be finding that the time away from the office hasn’t got any easier.
+Homeworking is definitely on the cards for many of us, for quite some time more – and you might be finding that the time away from the office hasn’t got any easier.
 Even if you worked from home before, you might not have spent such a long time away from your colleagues.
-Even when lockdown restrictions are lifted, it might be a long time before everything returns to normal – and you may still be required to work from home more often.
+And as and when restrictions are eased, it will be a long time before everything returns to normal, if they ever do – and you may still be required to work from home more often.

 In one sense, we’re all in it together.
 But in another sense, it’s different for everyone.
 Having additional responsibilities, such as childcare, or losing out on chances to socialise might be starting to affect you, even if you were coping fine before.

 If you’re the manager of a team, you might be worried about how your staff are getting along, especially if you know they live alone or are a carer.
-It’s important that you keep checking in with your staff during the lockdown – just because they were okay a few weeks ago, their circumstances might have changed, and they might need different support now.
+It’s important that you keep checking in with your staff while you’re apart – just because they were okay a few weeks ago, their circumstances might have changed, and they might need different support now.

-We’ve put together this collection of resources to help you as the lockdown continues.
+So, as life at home continues for some and starts back up again for others, we’ve updated this collection of resources to help you and those around you.
 It includes tips on staying focused, keeping your anxiety levels low, and supporting colleagues who might be having a harder time due to social isolation.

 Whatever your situation – take care.